nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Glossary

-1. **CLI (Command Line Interface):** A user interface where users interact with a computer or software by typing text-based commands.
+1. **Command Line Interface (CLI):** A user interface where users interact with a computer or software by typing text-based commands.
 Instead of clicking on icons or buttons, users enter specific commands in a terminal or command prompt window to perform tasks.

-2. **GUI (Graphical User Interface):** A user interface that allows users to interact with electronic devices through graphical elements such as icons, buttons, and windows, rather than text-based commands.
+2. **Graphical User Interface (GUI):** A user interface that allows users to interact with electronic devices through graphical elements such as icons, buttons, and windows, rather than text-based commands.
 GUIs make it easier for users to navigate and use software applications visually.

+3. **Hard Disk (HDD):** A storage device inside a computer that uses spinning magnetic disks to store and retrieve data, commonly used for long-term storage of files, programs, and the operating system.

 [Back to Table of Contents](#table-of-contents)